magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 So stay with the Buddha.
 As I’ve said before many times, in our practice we must turn inwards and find the Buddha.
 Where is the Buddha?
 The Buddha is still alive to this very day, go in and find him.
 Where is he?
-At , go in and find him there, go and bow to him: , uncertainty.
+At *aniccaṃ*, go in and find him there, go and bow to him: *aniccaṃ*, uncertainty.
 You can stop right there for starters.

-=1 If the mind tries to tell you, ‘I’m a now,’ go and bow to the .
+If the mind tries to tell you, ‘I’m a *sotāpanna* now,’ go and bow to the *sotāpanna*.
 He’ll tell you himself, ‘It’s all uncertain.’
-If you meet a go and pay respects to him.
+If you meet a *sakadāgāmī* go and pay respects to him.
 When he sees you he’ll simply say, ‘Not a sure thing!’
-If there is an go and bow to him.
+If there is an *anāgāmī* go and bow to him.
 He’ll tell you only one thing – ‘Uncertain.’
 If you even meet an arahant, go and bow to him, he’ll tell you even more firmly, ‘It’s all even more uncertain!’
-You’ll hear the words of the Noble Ones: ‘everything is uncertain, don’t cling to
+You’ll hear the words of the Noble Ones:
+‘everything is uncertain, don’t cling to

 Don’t just look at the Buddha like a simpleton.
 Don’t cling to things, holding fast to them without letting go.
 Look at things as functions of